qoomon/maven-git-versioning-extension/README.md

   - has to be a **full match pattern** e.g. `v(.+)`, default is `.*`
 - `<describeTagFirstParent>` Enable(`true`) or disable(`false`) following only the first parent in a merge commit
   - default is `true`
+- `<describeTagMaxDepth>` An integer that describes the maximum number of commits to scan in search of a tag matching `<describeTagPattern>`.
+  - By default, it is set to `Integer.MAX_VALUE`.
+  - For convenience, any strictly negative value will also remove the limitation.

 - `<updatePom>` Enable(`true`)/disable(`false`) version and properties update in original pom file, default is `false`
   - Can be overridden by command option, see [Parameters & Environment Variables](#parameters--environment-variables).